jorcastaneda/genexus/README.md

     ```javascript
     // mal
-    if &HttpResponse = "GET"
+    If &HttpResponse = "GET"

     // bien
     // Utilizar el dominio reservado HTTPMethod con los posibles valores ( POST, GET)
-    if &HttpResponse = HTTPMethod.Get
+    If &HttpResponse = HTTPMethod.Get
     ```

   <a name="enums-use"></a><a name="3.2"></a>